-This TOE is equipped with Flash Loader software (FL) to allow the download of user software, i.e. the operating system and applications.
-Various options can be chosen by the user to implement his software during production.
-For more details please refer to the Security Target [6], chapter 1.
+This TOE is equipped with Flash Loader software (FL).
+It supports download of user software or parts of it to SOLID FLASHTM.
+After completion of the download the Flash Loader can be deactivated permanently by the user.
+For more details please refer to the Security Target [6] and [7], chapter 2.2.2.

 The Security Target [6] is the basis for this certification.
-It is based on the certified Protection Profile Security IC Platform Protection Profile, Version 1.0, 15 June 2007, BSI-CC-PP-0035-2007 [7].
+It is based on the certified Protection Profile Security IC Platform Protection Profile, Version 1.0, 15 June 2007, BSI-CC-PP-0035-2007 [8].

 The TOE Security Assurance Requirements (SAR) are based entirely on the assurance components defined in Part 3 of the Common Criteria (see part C or [1], Part 3 for details).
-The TOE meets the assurance requirements of the Evaluation Assurance Level EAL 5 augmented by ALC\DVS.2 and AVA\VAN.5.
+The TOE meets the assurance requirements of the Evaluation Assurance Level EAL 4 augmented by ALC DVS.2, ATE DPT.2 and AVA VAN.5.

-The TOE Security Functional Requirements (SFR) relevant for the TOE are outlined in the Security Target [6], chapter 7.
+The TOE Security Functional Requirements (SFR) relevant for the TOE are outlined in the Security Target [6] and [7], chapter 7.
 They are selected from Common Criteria Part 2 and some of them are newly defined.
 Thus the TOE is CC Part 2 extended.

-The TOE Security Functional Requirements are implemented by the following TOE Security Features: - -
+The TOE Security Functional Requirements are implemented by the following TOE Security Features: